jinhongchen/CSCI2270_FinalProject/README.md

 the methods to compare the functions, and algorithms can be put into different methods and compared in the overall wrapper.

-Research shows that increasing hash table size may reduce then number of collisions.
+Research shows that increasing hash table size may reduce the number of collisions.
 This program will examine this behavior by incrementally increasing table size by 10% from 100 to 130 and observing if collisions increase or decrease while using the same number of keys.